Terms & Conditions

 13.1.2. in an unlawful manner, in contravention of any applicable legislation or license;

-13.1.3. via computers or networks or other systems or devices which are infected with viruses, Trojans or other malware whether or not BeyonDSL has notified Subscriber of such malware;
+13.1.3. via computers or networks or other systems or devices which are infected with viruses, Trojans or other malware, regardless of whether NBL has notified Subscriber of such malware;

-13.1.4. via computers or networks or other systems or devices in an infected state once this has been advised to Subscriber by 4G Internet or other people whether or not on behalf of 4G Internet;
+13.1.4. via computers or networks or other systems or devices in an infected state once this has been advised to Subscriber by NBL or other parties whether or not on behalf of NBL;

-13.1.6. in a way that does not comply fully with any instructions that 4G Internet has given Subscriber;
+13.1.5. in a way that does not comply fully with the Terms and Conditions detailed in this document;

-13.1.7. in such a way that degrades the Service to other Subscribers, as solely determined by either NBL or the Network Operator;
+13.1.6. in such a way that risks degrading the Service to other Subscribers, as solely determined by either NBL or the Network Operator;

 13.1.13. to send or procure the sending of any unsolicited advertising or promotional material such as but not limited to, spam;

-13.1.14. to use the system in any way which results in the inclusion of 4G Internet servers or networks on internet blacklists whether knowingly or unknowingly;
+13.1.14. to use the system in any way which results in the inclusion of NBL servers or networks on internet blacklists whether knowingly or unknowingly;

 13.1.15. to send knowingly any material which contains software viruses or any computer code, files or programmes designed to interrupt, damage or destroy or limit the functionality of any computer software, hardware or telecommunications equipment;

-13.1.16. or if 4G Internet considers, in its sole discretion, that the Subscriber's use of the Service is in any other way unacceptable as determined by 4G Internet.
+13.1.16. or if NBL considers, in its sole discretion, that the Subscriber's use of the Service is in any other way unacceptable as determined by NBL.

 13.3.
-If the Service is used as described in this section, 4G Internet will regard Subscriber as in breach of contract and will enforce the terms of section 18 Breach of Contract.
+If the Service is used as described in this section, NBL shall regard Subscriber as in breach of contract and shall enforce the terms of section 15 Breach of Contract.

 13.4.
-Subscriber will indemnify 4G Internet against any claims or legal proceedings that are brought or threatened against 4G Internet because the Service is used in breach of this section.
-Subscriber will notify 4G Internet of any such claims and keep 4G Internet informed as to the progress of such claims.
+Subscriber shall indemnify NBL against any claims or legal proceedings that are brought or threatened against NBL because the Service is used in breach of this section.
+Subscriber shall notify NBL of any such claims and keep NBL informed as to the progress of such claims.

 14.1.
 Subscriber agrees to comply with all applicable laws, rules and regulations in connection with the Service and with these Terms and Conditions.

 14.2.
-4G Internet's liability in Contract, tort (including negligence) or otherwise in relation to this Contract is limited to the Charges paid by Subscriber to 4G Internet in the preceding period of 12 months.
+NBL's liability in Contract, tort (including negligence) or otherwise in relation to this Contract is limited to the total amount of Charges paid by Subscriber to NBL in the preceding period of 12 months.

 14.3.
-4G Internet expressly excludes any liability for consequential loss.
+NBL expressly excludes any liability for consequential loss.

 14.4.
-4G Internet may change the terms and conditions of this Contract, including the charges, at any time.
-4G Internet will give Subscriber at least 14 days' notice of any changes before such changes take effect.
+NBL may change the terms and conditions of this Contract, including the Charges, at any time.
+NBL shall give Subscriber at least 14 days' notice of any changes before such changes take effect.

 14.5.
 Each term and condition of this Contract operates separately in itself and survives independently of the others.

 14.6.
-If 4G Internet or Subscriber is unable to perform any obligation under this Contract because of a matter beyond their reasonable control such as lightning, flood, exceptionally severe weather, fire, explosion, war, civil disorder, industrial disputes, or acts of local or central Government or other competent authorities or events beyond the reasonable control of 4G Internet, 4G Internet's suppliers, or Subscriber, 4G Internet or Subscriber will have no liability to the other for that failure to perform.
+If NBL or Subscriber is unable to perform any obligation under this Contract because of a matter beyond their reasonable control such as lightning, flood, exceptionally severe weather, fire, explosion, war, civil disorder, industrial disputes, or acts of local or central Government or other competent authorities or events beyond the reasonable control of NBL, NBL's suppliers, or Subscriber, NBL or Subscriber shall have no liability to the other for that failure to perform.

 14.7.
-If any events described in paragraph 14.6 continue for more than 14 days, 4G Internet can terminate this Contract by giving Subscriber notice.
+If any events described in paragraph 14.6 continue for more than 14 days, NBL shall have the right to terminate this Contract by giving Subscriber notice.

 14.8.
-This Contract is personal to Subscriber and Subscriber may not transfer his/her Account or any of his/her rights and obligations under this Contract without 4G Internet's written agreement.
-4G Internet may transfer any of its rights and obligations under this Contract (including Subscriber's Account and any details that Subscriber has provided to 4G Internet to enable the ongoing provision of Services to Subscriber) to (i) any person or entity which acquires all or substantially all of the business providing the Services (in which case any reference to 4G Internet shall be construed as a reference to its successor in respect of such business); or (ii) any subsidiary or parent of 4G Internet, or any subsidiary of any such parent, without the Subscriber's permission.
-In the event that 4G Internet transfers any of its rights or obligations under this Contract to a third party, pursuant to this clause 14.8, 4G Internet will also transfer certain of Subscriber's personal data which it holds to such third party, again in order to enable Subscriber to have continuing access to the Service.
+This Contract is personal to Subscriber and Subscriber may not transfer his or her Account or any of his or her rights and obligations under this Contract without NBL's written agreement.
+NBL may transfer any of its rights and obligations under this Contract (including Subscriber's Account and any details that Subscriber has provided to NBL to enable the ongoing provision of Services to Subscriber) to (i) any person or entity which acquires all or substantially all of the business providing the Services (in which case any reference to NBL shall be construed as a reference to its successor in respect of such business); or (ii) any subsidiary or parent of NBL, or any subsidiary of any such parent, without the Subscriber's permission.
+In the event that NBL transfers any of its rights or obligations under this Contract to a third party, pursuant to this clause 14.8, NBL shall also transfer certain of Subscriber's personal data which it holds to such third party, again in order to enable Subscriber to have continuing access to the Service.

 15.1.
-Breach of Contract will result in termination of Subscriber's Service and termination of this Contract (or both):
+Breach of Contract shall result in termination of Subscriber's Service and termination of this Contract (or both):